-The use of technology in the form of microwaves in this study was chosen because of its many advantages, in previous studies using microwaves reported that its use is very simple and also effective for lipid extraction.
-In an effort to remove lipids contained in cells, there needs to be a breakdown process in the cell wall, where there is a difference between conventional heating or using a microwave.
+The use of technology in the form of microwaves in this study was chosen because of its many advantages, previous in studies using microwaves reported that its use is very simple and also effective for lipid extraction.
+In an effort to remove lipids contained in cells, there needs to be a breakdown process in the cell wall, difference а where there is between conventional heating or using a microwave.
 Conventional heating uses excess heat if you want to get oil quickly which has an impact on decreasing the quality of the extracted oil, while using microwaves is utilizing heat through electromagnetic micro waves, so that excessive heat use is not necessary to avoid damage to the extracted oil.
-In addition to relying on micro electromagnetic waves generated by microwaves, it is also important to use solvents in the extraction process.
+In addition to relying on micro electromagnetic generated waves bv microwaves, it is also important to use solvents in the extraction process.